Leveraging High- and Medium-Throughput Automation for Process Development at Merck / MSD

 Laboratory automation enables faster and more efficient data generation while minimizing material consumption.
 This presentation demonstrates how Merck’s Data Rich Experimentation group applies automated platforms to collect time course reaction profiles across different stages of drug development.

-Three case studies will be presented which illustrate the versatility of our automation suite:
+Three case studies were presented which illustrate the versatility of our automation suite:

 1. Early Process Development: A custom Tecan Evo workflow was developed to profile monoclonal antibody (mAb) reduction kinetics, enabling detailed characterization during initial process design.